 A GST registered supplier’s entitlement to claim an input tax credit (effectively a GST refund) for the GST component of the cost of things acquired in the course of carrying on their enterprise will depend on the type of supply the acquisition is used to make.

-With effect from 1 July 2018, offshore supplies of goods into Australia with a customs value of $1,000 or less may be subject to GST where that supplier exceeds the GST turnover threshold of $75,000 and the supply is made to an Australian consumer (generally, a private individual).
+With effect from 1 July 2018, offshore supplies of goods into Australia with a customs value of A$1,000 or less may be subject to GST where that supplier exceeds the GST turnover threshold of A$75,000 and the supply is made to an Australian consumer (generally, a private individual).
 These measures were introduced to ‘level the playing field’ for domestic Australian retailers that were required to charge GST on their sales within Australia.
 There are also special rules that, where there is more than one entity involved in the goods being brought to Australia (including electronic distribution platforms and re-deliverers), the GST liability may shift to those entities.

 Taxable supplies: for which GST is payable by the supplier when it makes the supply, but the supplier is entitled to an input tax credit (that is, a GST refund) for GST incurred on things acquired to make the supply.
 Examples of taxable supplies include commercial rent and most types of services consumed in the indirect tax zone.

 GST free supplies: for which no GST is payable by the supplier when it makes the supply, but the supplier is entitled to an input tax credit (that is, a GST refund) for GST incurred on things acquired to make the supply.
 Examples of GST free supplies include certain types of food, education courses and the export of goods or outbound supply of intangibles such as rights or services for use or consumption outside of the indirect tax zone.